 Staying cool and healthy during hot weather

-- Stay in an air-conditioned indoor location as much as possible.
+- Stay in a cool, indoor location as much as possible.

 - Wear loose, lightweight, light-colored clothing and sunscreen.